Medical Dermatology for skin conditions like eczema

 Superficial fungal infections of the nail plate, or onychomycosis, often present with yellow discoloration, thickening and fragility of the nails, and scaly debris underneath the nails.
 Topical and oral treatments for nail fungus are available.
 When using topical medications for nail fungus, it is important to know fingernails take 6 months to grow from origin to tip and toenails take 12-18 months.

-If you or your child may have developed a fungal nail infection, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child may have developed a fungal nail infection, then consider scheduling an appointment with us for further evaluation and treatment.

 Perioral Dermatitis